dearhive/MashShare/readme.txt

 == Changelog ==

-= 2.4.7 =
-* Fix: Prevent excessive getSharedcount work when global $post is null

 = 2.4.6 =
+* New: Support for Skype Share button (only with social network add-on)
 * New: Add Frype / Draugiem to the list of supported social networks
 * Fix: Convert space characters + to %20 in twitter share text
+* Fix: Prevent excessive getSharedcount work when global $post is null

 = 2.4.5 =
 * Tweak: Change share links to rel="nofollow"